Ficool

 Wang Ben had been here every afternoon since he'd recovered.

-He sat at a reading desk near the window, three books spread before him.
+He sat at his usual corner table near the east window, the one he'd claimed without thinking on his first visit and returned to every day since.
+Three books spread before him.
 A Comprehensive Guide to Blackwood Forest Flora.
 Principles of Defensive Array Construction.
 Spirit Beasts of the Northern Territories: Classification and Behavior.

 To anyone watching, he was a diligent young cultivator studying for his future.
 Nothing suspicious.
 Nothing remarkable.